Gerald and Charlene Gallego: Confession

+Plea bargain

+By fall 1982, Charlene's attorneys were able to convince prosecutors in several jurisdictions to allow her to testify against Gerald in a plea bargain that reduced her prison sentence to sixteen years and eight months in prison.
+Neither Gerald nor Charlene were indicted with the remaining murders of Vaught, Scheffler, Aguilar and Mochel, but the cases were closed based on information provided by Charlene.
+However, evidence relating to the murders, such as fibers found on the bodies of Vaught and Scheffler matching fibers pulled from a carpet in the Gallegos' van, were ruled to be admissible at Gerald's upcoming trial.
+Around this time, Charlene dropped Gallego from her name and reembraced her surname after being informed that her marriage to Gerald had never been valid.

-In September 1982, Superior Court Judge John Boskovich accepted a venue change motion by Manning, and Gerald's trial was moved to Contra Costa County.
+In late September, Superior Court Judge John Boskovich accepted a venue change motion by Manning, and Gerald's trial was moved to Contra Costa County.
 The following month, during a closed hearing, Gerald fired Manning, and Contra Costa County Superior Court Judge Norman Spellberg allowed Gerald to act as his own attorney.
 In his first action, Gerald sought to restrict Charlene from testifying against him at trial, contending that the judge who had originally granted her plea bargain lacked authority, because a new one had been assigned to the case, and that her proposed sentence of sixteen years and eight months was too short for a death penalty case.
 Ultimately, a three-member judge panel ruled unanimously to deny his request.
+Gerald did succeed in a motion to forbid the news media from filming certain portions of the trial, saying he was upset with the "day-by-day display of the life and legend of Gerald Gallego" and that extensive news coverage was the reason the trial was moved away from Sacramento where he had hoped to be tried.

+On November 10, Charlene pleaded guilty to the second-degree murders of Craig Miller and Mary Sowers and was imposed a sixteen-year and eight-month sentence with time served.
+Three months later, on February 25, 1983, she pleaded guilty to the second-degree murders of Stacey Redican and Karen Chipman-Twiggs in Nevada and was imposed another sixteen-year and eight-month sentence.